seanbao/mnemonas/docs/configuration.en.md

 | `smtp_from` | string | `""` | Sender address, such as `MnemoNAS <alerts@example.com>` |
 | `smtp_to` | string[] | `[]` | Recipient addresses |

-Health pages and diagnostics show alert state and whether Webhook, Telegram, or email notifications are configured, but do not expose webhook URL, webhook headers, `telegram_bot_token`, or `smtp_password`.
+Health pages and diagnostics show alert state and whether Webhook, Telegram, or email notifications are configured.
+The email channel is marked configured only when email alerts are enabled and SMTP host, port, sender, and at least one recipient are present.
+Diagnostics do not expose webhook URL, webhook headers, `telegram_bot_token`, SMTP host, SMTP username, `smtp_password`, sender address, or recipient addresses.
 The same notification channels are used for backup failures, restore-drill failures, stale or missing restore-drill reminders, disk-health anomalies, scrub anomalies, and login rate-limit events.
 Successful and failed webhook logs record only the URL scheme and host, not paths, query strings, credentials, or GET payload fields.
 Telegram send errors do not include the bot token.

 ## `[disk_health]`